andromidasj/movie-list-hack-reactor/README.md

 ## 💻 How to use

-This project has also been dockerized, and you can find the image and installation instructions at [joshandromidas/trakt-movie-list](https://hub.docker.com/r/joshandromidas/trakt-movie-list) to deploy it yourself!
+This project has been dockerized — you can find the image and installation instructions at [joshandromidas/trakt-movie-list](https://hub.docker.com/r/joshandromidas/trakt-movie-list) to deploy it yourself!

 ## 🗺️ Roadmap